Israel-Palestine: THE question

 When I look at that idea in writing it seems trite.
 But perhaps it’s better than no idea.

-Posted by Alan Hart on March 2, 2013, With 1118 Reads Filed under Of Interest.
+Posted by Alan Hart on March 2, 2013, With 1121 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.